CrossRef/event-data-user-guide/event-data-manual.md

 Every source is identified by a name, for example `mendeley` or `wikipedia`.
 You can use these to filter Relations and Deposits.
 Every Agent has its own Source token, for example `a147a49b-8ef1-4d2a-92b3-541ee7c87f2f`, and this identifies a particular piece of software running on a particular server.
 You can use this to filter Deposits or to help trace the path of data through the system.
 See see the [Source Tokens Appendix](#source-tokens-appendix) for a full list of currently operating Agents and their Source Tokens.

-All of the Pull Sources are operated by Crossref, but the Push Sources can be run by anyone — Crossref, DataCite or a third party.
+All of the Pull Sources are operated by Crossref, but the Push Sources could in theory be run by anyone — Crossref, DataCite or a third party.

 ## List of Data Sources